-- O Email: Contact your supervisor from your UVM email as soon as you sign up whether the session be via tele-practice or face to face - 24 -hour notice required - Identify yourself (name, year, basic background) to the supervisor - Be polite -- observing is a privilege not a right! - If you come last minute or there are too many observers (more than 2), the supervisor can refuse the observation - O Find the Room: Look on the online Google schedules for the room number.
-You will observe from the attached room or will be invited to the meeting via a Zoom link for a tele-practice session. - O Dress appropriately: Think business casual.
-No jeans, flip-flops, shorts/skirts with hems above tips of fingers, or leggings without a longtunic. - Come 5 minutes early: Quietly let yourself in if the observation room is open, or wait in the atrium outside the treatment hallway if the door is locked - O If tele-practice, join the meeting with mic and video off.
-Rename yourself with "."

-- Leave the lights off

-- Stay in the room during and after session

-- Adjust the speakers to an appropriate level

-- You cannot observe without this form! - Wait: Stay in the observation room and wait for supervisor to come back to sign your hour form after the client leaves.
-Please fill out as much of the form as possible to savetime.

-Please DO NOT:

-- O Chat or text (it is distracting and your focus should be on the session) - O Talk to the parents (unless you are introducing yourself) - O Ask questions of the supervisor during the session (ask afterwards) - O NEVER walk into a session which is underway
+- Please DO: - Email: Contact your supervisor from your UVM email as soon as you sign up whether the session be via tele-practice or face to face - 24 -hour notice required - Identify yourself (name, year, basic background) to the supervisor - Be polite -- observing is a privilege not a right! - If you come last minute or there are too many observers (more than 2), the supervisor can refuse the observation - Find the Room: Each supervisor has an assigned treatment room.
+Please inquire which room to go in when you email for observation.
+You will observe from the attached room or will be invited to the meeting via a Zoom link for a tele-practice session. - Dress appropriately: Think business casual.
+No blue jeans, flip-flops, shorts/skirts with hems above tips of fingers, or leggings without a long tunic. - Come 5 minutes early: Quietly let yourself in if the observation room is open, or wait in the atrium outside the treatment hallway if the door is locked - O If tele-practice, join the meeting with mic and video off.
+Rename yourself with "." - O Stay hidden and unobtrusive: - Leave the lights off - Stay in the room during and after session - Adjust the speakers to an appropriate level - O Bring a copy of your HIPAA Compliance training form and show it to the supervisor - You cannot observe without this form! - Wait: Stay in the observation room and wait for supervisor to come back to sign your hour form after the client leaves.
+Please fill out as much of the form as possible to save time. - Please DO NOT: - Chat or text (it is distracting, and your focus should be on the session) - Talk to the parents (unless you are introducing yourself) - Ask questions of the supervisor during the session (ask afterwards) - O NEVER walk into a session which is underway - General: - O In the event of a cancellation, the supervisor will try to let observers know as soon as possible - Please plan to stay a few minutes after the session for the clinical educator to sign off on form and ensure a guided observation was completed.
+If tele-practice, please unmute and turn on video to join debrief after the client/family has left the session. - Otherwise, silent observation is important to allow the supervisor to focus on the session / family / student THANK YOU!